June 25, 2025

 And since we went with a High Deductible Health Plan, we continued to invest in our Health Savings Account (HSA) and save and invest for future health care expenses.
 As that HSA account continues to grow (we partnered with Lively), it gives us even more protection for unexpected health events that may arise.

 Additionally, my business has multiple sets of income.
-I have podcast advertising, freelance writing, brand ambassador work, coaching and content creation services that help me diversify my income.
+I have affiliate marketing, sponsorships, freelance content creation, brand ambassador work, coaching and speaking opportunities that help me diversify my income.
 If one of them falls flat or goes away, I have the others to lean on.

-7. Try Your Business as Side Hustle First
+Try the Business as a Side Hustle First

-Jumping right into small business ownership would make me feel nervous.
-I’ve learned so much over the last 4 years about managing and owning a business.
+Jumping right into small business ownership would have made me feel nervous.
+I’ve learned so much over the last 8 years about managing and owning a business.

-Being an employee for the last 15 years, I’ve had an HR department, sales team, marketing leaders, accounts receivables and even an accounting department.
-With entrepreneurship, you have to be ALL of those things.
+Being an employee for 15 years, I’ve had an HR department, sales team, marketing leaders, accounts receivables and even an accounting department.
+With solopreneurship, you have to be ALL of those things and more.

 My side hustle time was like a test run beforehand.
 “Try before you buy” per se!